hdShang/arxiv-daily/docs/cs-LG/2025-09-27/papers/251003275v1-sdq-llm-sigma-delta-quantization-for-1-bit-llms-of-any-size.md

 ---
 layout: default
-title: SDQ-LLM: Sigma-Delta Quantization for 1-bit LLMs of any size
+title: "SDQ-LLM: Sigma-Delta Quantization for 1-bit LLMs of any size"
 ---

 # SDQ-LLM: Sigma-Delta Quantization for 1-bit LLMs of any size